andreivisan/arc2cracked/5.Rust/README.md

 Result so that it’s compatible with this return.
 - We’re only allowed to use the ? operator in a function that returns Result, Option, or another type that implements FromResidual.
+- The error message also mentioned that ? can be used with Option<T> values as well.
+As with using ? on Result, you can only use ? on Option in a function that returns an Option.
+The behavior of the ? operator when called on an Option<T> is similar to its behavior when called on a Result<T, E>: if the value is None, the None will be returned early from the function at that point.
+If the value is Some, the value inside the Some is the resultant value of the expression, and the function continues.